When working in a cleared facility, there are a lot of acronyms to keep straight. Here are some of the most important to know.

 SAP: Special Access Program.
 Security protocols that provide highly classified information with safeguards.
 Typically associated with Department of Defense programs.

-SCI: Secure Compartmented Information.
+SCI: Sensitive Compartmented Information.
 Information about certain intelligence sources and methods that needs to safeguarded.

 SEAD: Security Executive Agent Directive.
 Most likely SEAD 3.
 This is a document that establishes requirements for people working in the executive branch.
 SEAD 3 is included in the NISPOM to extend to those in industrial security.